sunnivin/lesson-modular-type-along/_episodes/02-pre_exercise.md

 > ## Discussion: Best practice for modular coding
 >
 > We share these questions in a common [HackMD](https://hackmd.io/GjKgLZ5jRYGPAbuPkCfGtw) and we wait until we have sufficiently many answers to question 1.
-But we also encourage answering other questions which we revisit at the end of the demo.
 > ### Questions:
 > > 1.
 What does “modular code development” mean for you?
 > > 2.
 What best practices can you recommend to arrive at well structured, modular code in your favourite programming language?